 Do I need travel insurance for South Korea?

-How much does travel insurance for South Korea cost from AU?
+How much does travel insurance for South Korea cost from Australia?

 Do I need a visa for South Korea?

 Australian citizens can enter South Korea visa-free for up to 90 days for tourism.
-A K-ETA (Korea Electronic Travel Authorization) may be required - check current requirements on the K-ETA website before travel.
-Ensure your passport has at least 6 months validity.
+An electronic travel authorisation (K-ETA) may be required depending on current regulations - check the K-ETA website or Smartraveller before departure.

 Does travel insurance cover skiing in South Korea?

-Most standard travel insurance policies cover on-piste skiing and snowboarding at recognised resorts.
-Backcountry skiing and off-piste activities may require an adventure activities add-on.
-Check your policy wording before heading to the slopes.
+Most standard Australian travel insurance policies cover on-piste skiing and snowboarding at recognised resorts.
+Off-piste and backcountry activities may require an adventure sports add-on.
+Check your policy wording before hitting the slopes at PyeongChang or Yongpyong.

 Ready to Compare Travel Insurance for South Korea?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Korean holiday - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your Korean holiday - it is 100% free to compare.

 Compare Estimates